 It is a good idea for parents to learn about fraternities and sororities so that you are able to assist your son/daughter in making the best decision about whether he/she should consider joining an organization.
-If your son/daughter does decide to join a Greek organization, you should stress the importance of finding a balance between Greek Life and academics.
-Participation in Greek Life can enhance the college experience, but academics are important in order to continue involvement.
+If your son/daughter does decide to join a fraternity or sorority, you should stress the importance of finding a balance between Fraternity and Sorority Life and academics.
+Participation in Fraternity and Sorority Life can enhance the college experience, but academics are important in order to continue involvement.

 Each fraternity and sorority sets its own budget which will dictate the cost of dues; therefore dues will vary for each organization.
 The collection of dues enables the fraternity or sorority to host various events on campus as well as pay the dues for the national organizations.
 Remind your students to get more information from the individual chapters they are considering joining.